Best Bedding for Gerbils: What I Actually Use (and What to Avoid)

 Best aspen bedding for gerbils

-Aspen bedding is the only type of wood bedding we recommend using for gerbils or other small animals.
+Aspen bedding is the only type of wood bedding I recommend using for gerbils or other small animals.

-Here are the brands and products we recommend for aspen gerbil bedding.
+Here are the brands and products I recommend for aspen gerbil bedding.

 Best hay bedding for gerbils